smatechnologies/opcon-docs/docs/Files/UI/Solution-Manager/Library/ServerOptions/Managing-SSO-Configurations.md

     1. Set the following options:
         1. Grant type: Authorization Code
         1. Sign-in redirects URIs:(sample) `https://<hostname:443>/login/callback`
-            1. The **Redirect URI** will be used on the SSO configuration panel in Solution Manager.
+            1. The **Redirect URI** will be used on the SSO configuration tab in Solution Manager.
             1. Make sure to include **/login/callback**.
-        1. The value for the URL to access Solution Manager will be used in the SSO configuration panel
+        1. The value for the URL to access Solution Manager will be used in the SSO configuration tab
         1. Sign-out redirects URIs: This value is not necessary
         1. Controlled access: Allow everyone in your organization access (for this example)
         1. If an option was not listed, you may select the one that is more convenient for your organization